byeongujin/AR_IhreRevolution/README.md

 # Ihre Revolution (Her Revolution)
-AR Project with the theme of street signs with female name in Berlin.
+AR Project with the theme of street signs with a female name in Berlin.

 <!-- TABLE OF CONTENTS -->